Xunnamius/project-utils/README.md

 # 📽️ Projector

-> 🚧 🚧 Though I use it as a Lerna replacement with great success, **Projector
+> 🚧 🚧 Though I use it in production as a Lerna replacement, **Projector is
-> is still very much in its infancy**!
+> still very much in its infancy**!
 Check out the [public roadmap][72] to see
 > the lay of things.
 What follows is [RDD][79] 🙂

-Projector is a modern monorepo _and_ polyrepo management toolkit with a focus on simplicity, flexibility, and performance.
+Projector is a lightweight monorepo _and_ polyrepo management toolkit with a focus on simplicity, flexibility, and performance.
 It's built around [semantic-release][2], [conventional-changelog][3], and [conventional-commits][4] for commit-based automated release flows and (optionally) [GitHub Actions][5] and [Dependabot][6] for [CI][7]/[CD][8].
-It supports task concurrency and, for monorepos, topological script execution and cross-dependency version synchronization.
+It supports task concurrency and, for monorepos, topologically ordered execution and cross-dependency version synchronization during release.

 Projector leans on as much native npm functionality and popular tooling as possible.
 This means no bootstrapping commands, no custom linking, no "Projector